Councillor P M Harman (Town Mayor), please click on the names to view photographs.

-Monday, Tuesday, Thursday, Friday, 8.45am to 1.00pm and 2.00pm to 5.00pm (please be aware that the council offices are not available to the public on Wednesdays).
+Monday, Tuesday, Thursday, Friday, 9.30am to 4.00pm (please be aware that the council offices are not available to the public on Wednesdays).

 To view the superb Town Council Community Halls available to hire please click here.
 All are next to Town Council FREE car parks.

 The Town Council, and its staff, always welcome your comments and input so please do not hesitate to contact us by 'phone, in writing, using email, coming to the Council Offices in person or via Facebook.
 You can also follow us on Twitter too at "SGTownCouncil1".
 To be added to our mailing list please click here.